0018akhil/0018akhil/README.md

 ###

-<p align="left">My name is Akhil Achary and I'm a full stack developer, from Hyderabad, India.</p>
+<p align="left">My name is Akhil Achary and I'm a full-stack developer, from Hyderabad, India.</p>

 ###